MejiaLC/Frontend-Mentor-challenge-01/README.md

 This project was made with html, css and vanilla javascript using chart js library to make graphics.

-if you want the site just click this link https://expenses-chart-mejialc.netlify.app/
+if you want see the site in action just click this link https://expenses-chart-mejialc.netlify.app/